This is going to be fun! A nice piece of inconsequential weirdness to ring in the new year.

 Nimoy moves on to Grand Duke Vladimir, a surviving Romanov descendant who lives in Paris and was the heir assumptive to the Russian throne.
 He gives a very diplomatic reply to questions of Anderson's identity.
 He's very calm and reassuring as he says that she can't be Anastasia and it would take too long to explain why he thinks that.
 Next up Prince Frederick of Saxe-Altenburg who has been a consistent supporter of Anna Anderson, who he's known for forty-six years and believes that she is Anastasia.
 These interviews add little to the 'some Romanovs are for her, some are against her' line we got earlier.

-A clip from the film Anastasia (1956) in which the Helen Hayes' Grand Duchess Marie recognises Bergman's Anastasia.
+A clip from the film Anastasia (1956) in which Helen Hayes' Grand Duchess Marie recognises Bergman's Anastasia.
 Nimoy points out that this never happened in real life, so I'm not sure what the point of it is.

 But, 'recently in Munich', new scientific evidence has been found'.
 Yay?
 Dr Furdmeyer, one of 'Germany's leading identification experts', has made an anatomical comparison between Anderson and Anastasia.
-This is the only point in the episode where they put photos of the Grand Duchess next to photos of Anderson.
+This is the only point in the episode where they put photos of Anastasia next to photos of Anderson.
 They really don't look very similar.
 They have differently shaped noses, eyes, mouths and chins, but Dr Furdmeyer claims that there are too many points of similarity between them.
 He also claims that their ears are identical, but I don't see it myself.
 And anyway, as mentioned, nope.

 Back again to one of the be-turtlenecked journalists, who is now gesturing with a pipe.
 He claims that we will never know if Anna is Anastasia, as it is not 'too late'.
 It could never be checked.
 Not an unreasonable position for the late 1970s, but with modern DNA sequencing… Nope!